microsoft/FrameworkDetector/docs/Library/dotnet/MVVMToolkit.md

 ### Static Detection

-For both self-contained and framework-dependent .NET apps, either of the aforementioned runtime modules should be present with the app's binaries.
-The specific version of the MVVM Toolkit can be gotten by checking the FileVersion of either of these modules.
+It is not possible to definitively determine the use of the MVVM Toolkit by an app by detecting the presence or absence of the aforementioned module file(s) within the app's binaries.
+In the simplest case, any of the aforementioned module(s) could have been included mistakenly.

 ## Resources